pourmalek/CovidVisualizedGlobal/README.md

 [`covir2`](https://github.com/pourmalek/covir2) for countries without subnational estimates: [`IRAN`](https://github.com/pourmalek/covir2#covir2)

-These results in these three repositories get periodically updated.
+The results in these three repositories get periodically updated.

 The codes in these repositories can be adapted for use for any country or region in the world.